we speak your language!”

 Sleep and Sleep Position

-Factors: Culprits that contribute to puffy eyes include crying, rubbing, contact lenses, eyelash glue, mascara, frosted eyeshadow, expired make-up, lash enhancement serums, overuse of potent steroid creams, acne washes and exfoliating cleansers rinsed over the eyes, and scented laundry products, hair and skin care products.
+Factors: Culprits that contribute to puffy eyes include crying, rubbing, contact lenses, eyelash glue, mascara, frosted eyeshadow, expired make-up, lash enhancement serums, eyelash glue, overuse of potent steroid creams, acne washes and exfoliating cleansers rinsed over the eyes, and scented laundry products, hair and skin care products.

 Self-help: Pay close attention to your symptoms, when they occur, and what you’re doing at the time.
 Make every effort to identify and eliminate the cause(s) of your puffy eyelids.
 Give your eyes a rest and avoid everything for a few days.
-Swap out your contact lenses often and keep them clean.
+Remove glue-on lashes, Swap out your contact lenses often and keep them clean.
 Switch to matte eye shadows and fragrance-free products.
 Replace mascara every three months and never share.
 Apply topical medications and skin care products exactly as directed.

 Keep acne medications and cleansers away from the eye area, and don’t rinse over the eyes.
 Don’t wear benzoyl peroxide if you expect to be in the sun or perspire.
 Eye creams should never be worn with benzoyl peroxide because it can migrate through creams into the eye area.